/Insights

 Scottish EPC reform is set to transform how commercial buildings are assessed, marketed, and managed.
 With the new Energy Performance of Buildings (Scotland) Regulations expected to take effect from October 2026, owners and investors in commercial property must prepare now to protect asset value, maintain lettability, and stay compliant.

-This reform is one of the most significant changes to EPCs in Scotland in over a decade — and it directly impacts offices, retail units, industrial buildings, and mixed-use developments.
+This reform is one of the most significant changes to Energy Performance Certificates (EPCs) in Scotland in over a decade, and it directly impacts offices, retail units, industrial buildings, and mixed-use developments.

 What Is Changing Under Scottish EPC Reform?